+(Comment: We support the language “telecommunications/ICT” throughout the whole report consistent with ITU’s mandate and draws on the existing work of the ITU.)

 2.2 New and emerging [digital technologies and trends] [telecommunications/ICTs] have the potential to accelerate progress towards achievement of the 2030 Agenda for Sustainable Development by facilitating action on the Sustainable Development Goals, within the WSIS framework.
 As the world sees breakthroughs in technologies and trends transforming the global digital economy, it must address issues across diverse sectors such as health, education, employment, transportation, agriculture, nutrition, disability, youth empowerment, social inclusion, gender equality and poverty reduction.